 Improvements at Berhampore shopping area include:

-Work is underway and we expect to complete the project in late 2024.
+Work is underway and we expect to complete the project in early 2025.

 Find out more about how we're rolling out changes